-Last year, 47 scholarships were awarded.
+Last year, more than 50 scholarships were awarded.
 Make your impression early with the Scholarship Committee.
 Submit your application materials early.
 You do NOT need to name the scholarship you are seeking.
 The Committee will evaluate all candidates and sort out the candidates accordingly.
 Start now to complete the application, write your essays and get letters of recommendation.

 Honors the first editor of The University Star.
 JMC majors with financial need who are academically successful and show leadership potential and extracurricular involvement are eligible.

 Gloria Campos Brown Scholarship

 JMC electronic media majors with preference for under-served or under-represented classes.
 Financial need is the top priority.
 Also required: Minimum GPA of 2.5.
 Community and university service may be considered as deciding factors.

 Dieste Harmel & Partners Scholarship

 Funded annually by Tony Dieste and colleagues at the Dallas